kermit4/cjp2p-rust/README.md

 ## public collaboration
 - reviews of content
 -  some equivalent of wikipedia
-## updateable content
-- for distirbuting latest versions of things, maybe a homepageish thing for key, generally avaliable with a seq number, signed home page, with which newer content can be linked?  or just any pages signed by pubs, its how to find the newest thats the trick.. oh just give people latest urls that always pull from me not by hash..and dont error in the app about it
-- content NAMES..updateable only be the pub who initially issued it, (i.e. chat5, by me)
 ## unnsorted
 - make it do what i actually do each day, check for news basically, from friends or weigthed by importance/distance. like /trending but scoped/weighted.  user defined algorithm. get /trending into a nice /UI ..  make it do it well, easy, streamlined, in browser, and to select 2nd and third most trending, an most popular, etc.
 - need metadata for large files, a list of 256k block hashes (256k of 64 byte hashes is  2^12, so files over 2^30 may want another layer of hashing, over 4TB yet another.), so in-transit corruption recovers faster, and also files can be relayed before compelete (which would enable streaming)
 - reputation, ip-time? web of trust (people approve other people)?
 - polls, approval voting style..which need some kind of scarcity
 - drop in socket() replacement that takes public keys intead of ips(), in Rust crate?
-- group chat
-- public websocket support/ browser light node, its easy, just treat non-localhost as network..easy, right? update Source enum
 - my putting plain names in public/ will go badly for anyone who doest have thetm and tries to get them ..just think of what i need to do for me and the fastest way to do it, htats how it will be done.. it doesnt have to be authenticated , as long as it CAN be later, just automate what i do, thats my specialtiy, and if a file is deleted and someone uses the URL it will have unpredictable results
 - lcdp crate now? send to ed25519 as the base theme with the big hash getter should be core?
 - more orderly chat with history on dashboard page, like make this a social focused space